Troubleshoot opening a blank screen when you double-click a file icon or file name in Excel

 If Excel does not open the file after you turn off all the add-ins, the problem has a different cause.

-If you still experience this problem after you try all these methods, contact Microsoft Support for additional troubleshooting help.
+If you still experience this problem after you try all these options, contact Microsoft Support for additional troubleshooting help.